Bridging Stepwise Lab-Informed Pretraining and Knowledge-Guided Learning for Diagnostic Reasoning: Conclusion

 \section{Conclusion}

-In this study, we introduced \system{}, a framework designed to enhance EHR prediction tasks by leveraging both individual health records and public knowledge bases.
-Through the construction of a bi-hierarchical diagnosis KG augmented by LLMs and the design of a proxy-task learning via lab results, DualMAR significantly improves the representation of patient embeddings and disease-related predictions.
-Our experiments demonstrate that DualMAR outperforms existing state-of-the-art models, highlighting the potential of integrating comprehensive hierarchical and semantic information from KGs into EHR models.
-This approach not only broadens the scope of medical-domain knowledge but also addresses the limitations of traditional EHR models by incorporating more complex and nuanced medical data.
-Future work could explore expanding DualMAR to adapt to large-scale KGs and apply it to a broader range of healthcare prediction tasks beyond diagnostics.
+We proposed \system{}, a dual-expertise framework for enhancing clinical prediction by jointly leveraging individual lab results and structured medical knowledge. \system{} generates a bi-hierarchical Diagnosis KG enriched via LLM-generated triples, capturing both semantic and hierarchical information essential for clinical prediction.
+Moreover, a lab-informed proxy-task learning aligns the model with real-world diagnostic processes by guiding stepwise clinical reasoning for diagnosis.
+These two perspectives are then integrated via a encoder-decoder architecture, enabling more precise and interpretable predictions.
+Experimental results demonstrate that \system{} consistently outperforms existing predictive baselines across multiple clinical tasks, which highlights the potential of combining structured knowledge and clinical evidence to advance EHR modeling.
+Overall, \system{} not only broadens the scope of medical-domain knowledge but also addresses the limitations of traditional EHR models by incorporating more complex and nuanced medical data.
+Future work could explore expanding \system{} to adapt to large-scale KGs and apply it to a broader range of healthcare prediction tasks beyond diagnostics.
 Additionally, this work highlights the crucial role of laboratory data in clinical decision-making, suggesting that further investigation into leveraging lab tests as auxiliary inputs for both diagnosis and treatment predictions remains a promising direction.